obobnilnil/golang-OOP-api-send-binaryfile/README.md

 </div>
 <H1>ReadME</H1>
 <H1>This Golang-based code demonstrates how to use the Gin framework to send multiple binary files using a hexagonal architecture.</H1>
-This is a Golang-based code that demonstrates how you can use the Gin framework to send multiple binary files using Postman.
+This is a Golang-based code that demonstrates how you can use the Gin framework to send multiple binary files using a hexagonal architecture.
 To do this, use the POST,PATCH method and select 'form-data' as the body type, then store the binaries in a PostgreSQL database as an array of binaries.

 <div align="center">